krister-dahl/integrate-wallpaper/README.md

 # integrate-wallpaper
-Wallpaper integration for Stephan Raabes dotfiles First of all, credits to Stephan Raabe - ML4W for his hard work on his dotfiles 🙏 This scripts integrates the wallpaper completely for hyprland and qtile.
+Wallpaper integration for Stephan Raabes dotfiles First of all, credits to Stephan Raabe - ML4W for his hard work on his dotfiles, which inspired me to this little project 🙏 This scripts integrates the wallpaper completely for hyprland and qtile.

 1. Logging out of hyprland sets sddm login screen to currently selected wallpaper.